-Υ How the Housing Choice Voucher program works; Υ Family and owner responsibilities; Υ Where the family can lease a unit, including renting a unit inside or outside DCHA's jurisdiction; Y For families eligible under portability, an explanation of portability.
-DCHA cannot discourage eligible families from moving under portability; Υ For families living in high-poverty census tracts, an explanation of the advantages of moving to areas outside of high-poverty concentrations; and DCHA Policy When DCHA-owned units are available for lease, DCHA will inform the family during the briefing that the family has the right to select any eligible unit available for lease, and is not obligated to choose a DCHA-owned unit.
+Υ How the Housing Choice Voucher program works; Υ Family and owner responsibilities; Y Where the family can lease a unit, including renting a unit inside or outside DCHA's jurisdiction; Y For families eligible under portability, an explanation of portability.
+DCHA cannot discourage eligible families from moving under portability; Υ For families living in high-poverty census tracts, an explanation of the advantages of moving to areas outside of high-poverty concentrations; The HA may not discourage the family from choosing to live anywhere in the jurisdiction, or outside the jurisdiction under portability procedures, unless otherwise expressly authorized by statute, regulation, PIH notice, or court order.
+The family must be informed of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the familys assistance.
+The HA must take appropriate steps to ensure effective communication in accordance with 24 CFR 8.6 and 24 CFR part 35, subpart E and must provide information on the reasonable accommodation process.
+DCHA Policy When DCHA-owned units are available for lease, DCHA will inform the family during the briefing that the family has the right to select any eligible unit available for lease, and is not obligated to choose a DCHA-owned unit.
 Briefing Packet [24 CFR 982.301(b)] Documents and information provided in the briefing packet must include the following: Y The term of the voucher, and DCHA's policies on any extensions or suspensions of the term.
 If DCHA allows extensions, the packet must explain how the family can request an extension.
 Y A description of the method used to calculate the housing assistance payment for a family, including how DCHA determines the payment standard for a family, how DCHA determines total tenant payment for a family, and information on the payment standard and utility allowance schedule.
 Y An explanation of how the DCHA determines the maximum allowable rent for an assisted unit.
 Y Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance. Υ The HUD-required tenancy addendum, which must be included in the lease.
 Y The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy.
 Y A statement of DCHA policy on providing information about families to prospective owners.
 Y DCHA subsidy standards including when and how exceptions are made.